fhgalano/volume-control/README.md

 ----------Python Service----------
 Not Implemented

+I'm not seeing an obvious library to use for python to change the system volume.
+However, python does have the ability to make terminal command calls.
+This should work as long as the call does not require sudo status.
+So look for a terminal command to set the system volume as well as to get the system volume.

 This should have a packet of information that it expects to get from the arduino Additionally, there should be some information sent to the arduino from python